Gordonby/AKS-K8S-Lab-L200/README.md

 # Azure Container Service (AKS) - Kubernetes Lab.
 Level 200-250

 ## Objectives
 This lab is aimed at people who haven't yet used Kubernetes.
-It takes you through a step by step installation on Azure using the Azure Container Service, and the most common commands and operations to get started with Kubernetes.
+It takes you through a step by step installation on Azure using the Azure Container Service (AKS), and the most common commands and operations to get started with Kubernetes.

 ## Tools required
 Exercises 1-6